LightSun/acwj/52_Pointers_pt2/Readme.md

 it looks for:

- + 'static', 'extern' which it complains about, because we can only be parsing expressions in a local context.
+ + 'static', 'extern' which it complains about, because we can only be parsing expressions in a local context->
  + 'sizeof()'
  + integer and string literals
  + identifiers: these could be known types (e.g. 'int'), names of enums,